Hierarchical Control of Smart Particle Swarms

-with $c_{ij} = \norm{.}$ being the cost function of assigning task $j$ to robot $i$ and $a_{ij} \in \{0,1\}$ being the binary assignment variable.
-We used the distance to the task estimated using the worker center of mass as the cost.
-We solve the single assignment problem of equation~\ref{equ:SA-prob} using the decentralized consensus procedure described in~\cite{Varadharajan2020}.
+with $c_{ij} = \norm{x_i - x_j}$ being the cost function of assigning task $j$ to robot $i$ and $a_{ij} \in \{0,1\}$ being the binary assignment variable.
+We solve the single assignment problem of equation~\ref{equ:SA-prob} using the decentralized consensus described in~\cite{Varadharajan2020}.

-\textbf{Shaping setup and Shaping} The task of shaping involves the guides separating from the guide cluster, the robots apply a similar potential in equ.~\ref{equ:harmonic_potential} to separate and reach a distance $d^{ss}$.
-Guides edge-follow the worker cluster until the shape angle assigned to them is reached.
-Algorithm~\ref{algo:edge} shows the pseudocode of the edge-following procedure used by the guide robots reach the shape target angle $\theta^s_i$.
-The algorithm is partly inspired from~\cite{Rubenstein795} but differentiates itself by maintaining a recently-followed neighbor list to escape concave edge areas (otherwise causing with approach in~\cite{Rubenstein795}).

-The problem of guide robots reaching the assigned shaping target angles $\theta^s$ is solved using algorithm~\ref{algo:edge}.
-The edge following algorithm loops through all the neighbors and finds the closest neighbor to edge follow, if the robot has to yield to a neighbor in front, and updates a list of old neighbors.
-The old neighbors list is used to avoid following 10 previously followed neighbors.
-The current move\_to vector determining the control inputs for the robot in edge following is computed in line~\ref{algo:line_move_vec}.
-The components of the current move\_vec are the perpendicular vector to the edge following neighbor averaged with the distance error in maintain the required edge following distance $d^e$.